Docker® container endpoints

 Mutagen’s support for Docker containers is provided by the Docker client

 executable on your system.
-Mutagen uses the docker cp
+Mutagen uses the docker cp command to copy agent

-binaries into containers and the docker exec
+binaries into containers and the docker exec command to run and communicate

 with the agent binaries over standard input/output streams.